PrefectHQ/prefect/docs/host/index.md

 ## Using the database

-A local SQLite database is the default for Prefect.
-A local SQLite database is configured on installation.
+A local SQLite database is the default database and is configured upon Prefect installation.
+The database is located at `~/.prefect/prefect.db` by default.

-When you first install Prefect, your database will be located at `~/.prefect/prefect.db`.

-If at any point in your testing you'd like to reset your database, run the CLI command:
+To reset your database, run the CLI command:

 <div class="terminal">
 ```bash